Zhihorka/GitHubSearcher/README.md

 ✅ yarn run start

-✉️ if something is wrong, write to me here nikita.grechka@bl.ru
+✉️ if something is wrong, write to me here nikita.grechka@bk.ru